 Before buying, study which type of headphones you want to get.
 There are three types: IN-EAR, ON-EAR, and OVER THE EAR.
 Each of the three headphone types has a wireless version to choose from.

 As the most important part of headphones, the driver converts electrical signals into sound.
 It is responsible for generating the sound you hear.
 Headphone drivers have units like tiny loudspeakers in your ear.
 They are usually made up of three components that work together to create sound.
 The larger the driver, the better sound it produces.

 If you like loud music, look for a feature that indicates how loud your headphones can get.
 Anything lower than 85 dB/mW should be evaded.

-This is the power required for the headphone to work at its full capacity.
+This is the power required for the headphones to work at their full capacity.
 Most phones have the criteria but some don’t have.
-This is why a headphone doesn’t operate at its 100% capacity resulting in poor sound quality.
+This is why headphones don’t operate at its 100% capacity resulting in poor sound quality.
 16 Ohms is a good impedance number for wireless headphones.

 It is the range of frequency a headphone can produce, where the lower limit is the bass and the upper limit is the treble.
 Even though you’re buying a wireless headphone, it is important to know what wireless technology it uses, either Bluetooth or radiofrequency.
 The usual range is 30 m.
 Anything further than that can either go off or play music in a choppy way.

 Most human ears are non-identical so choosing the model to suit you well matters.
 If you choose to buy in-ear wireless headphones, choose a smaller earbud size so that they can fit in smoothly and won’t slip off easily.

 If the headphones you choose are Bluetooth or have active noise cancellation, always take a look at the battery life.
 You don’t want to be caught in the middle of a commute or workout and have your headphones go black-out.